juju/docs/src/en/tools-charm-tools.md

 # Usage

-Charm Tools comes packaged as both a stand alone tool and a juju plugin.
+Charm Tools comes packaged as both a stand alone tool and a Juju plugin.
 For the sake of documentation purposes, the plugin syntax, `juju charm`, is shown.
-If you wish to use the stand alone client, or don't have juju installed, you can replace all instances of `juju charm` with just `charm`.
+If you wish to use the stand alone client, or don't have Juju installed, you can replace all instances of `juju charm` with just `charm`.

 There are several tools available within charm tools itself.
 At any time you can